holzkohlengrill/SCout/readme.md

 * error or
 * header.

-If your console supports it coloured output will be used
+If your console supports it coloured output will be used.

 # Usage
 Similar to `print()`: